standardholdingsllc/algobet/ARCHITECTURE.md

 2. Builds normalized filter preferences (window start/end, sports-only toggles) and calls `MarketFeedService.loadCachedMarkets`:
    - Prefers validated snapshots.
    - Falls back to live fetches if snapshots are stale or missing (with warnings so ops can address the worker).
+   - Immediately persists those live payloads back into the snapshot store so subsequent cron runs stop hammering live APIs even if the worker is still down.
 3. Logs per-platform counts and warns when a snapshot is empty.
    - Config + filter summaries, per-platform execution-window breakdowns, cross-platform candidate counts, and arbitrage scan stats are all emitted with `[BotConfig]`, `[MarketFilter]`, and `[ArbMatch]` tags so “Tracking 0 markets” situations can be diagnosed without digging into code.
 4. Flows markets into `HotMarketTracker`, removes expired entries, and runs the two-stage arbitrage search (tracked combinations first, general cross-scan second).